mayaanorman/mayaanorman.github.io/_pages/home.md

 click title for abstract
 <details><summary> <em>Bottle Redemption, Wealth Transfers, and Informal Wages</em> (<a href="https://mayaanorman.github.io/docs/bottlebills.pdf">link</a>) </summary>
 <p>
-This paper suggests that waste policy can improve birth outcomes in marginalized populations to a similar extent as EITC, a widely studied welfare program.
-Between 1973 and 1990, ten states introduced deposit refund programs for bottles.
-Policy introductions are associated with a .6-3.7 percent reduction in the incidence of low birth weight among mothers with less than a high school education.
+This paper shows that waste policy can improve birth outcomes in marginalized populations to a similar extent as EITC, a widely studied welfare program.
+Between 1973 and 1990, ten states introduced deposit refund programs for beverage containers.
+Policy introductions are associated with a .6-3.7% reduction in the incidence of low birth weight among mothers with less than a high school education.
 A simple labor supply model implies that deposit refund programs create opportunities for informal labor among the working poor.
-These results indicate that job opportunities created by deposit refund programs alleviated gaps in welfare policy during the study period.
+This paper’s results indicate that informal work in recycling alleviated gaps in welfare policy during the study period.
 </p>
 </details>